 Just to recap, here’s what’s actually happened: Roy Moore has been called out for the litany of sexually predatory and pedophilic relationships that he, as a politically prominent man in his middle-30s, arranged with a number of high school girls.
 The alleged number of such relationships currently stands at 5, but as these things tend to go, it is probably safe to assume that that number will rise.
 In one instance, Moore offered to babysit a 14 year old girl, and – after winning the trust of her mother – brought her to his cabin in the woods, whereupon he broke out the booze and proceeded to get handsy with the minor.

 Unsurprisingly, the alternative universe of right-wing media has chosen to circle the wagons around this freak.
 Sean Hannity, the same guy who devoted months of airtime to virtue-signaling and feigning moral outrage over the dick-pics of Anthony Weiner, came immediately to Moore’s defense: “Every single person in this country deserves the presumption of innocence”, he opined.
 Sure, Sean, sure.
-Just so long as they’ve got an (R) instead of a (D) next to their name, that is – am I getting it now?
+Just so long as they’ve got an (R) instead of a (D) beside their name, that is – am I getting it now?

 Steve Bannon, for his part, framed the allegations as a political hit-job by the fake-news liberal media.
 That’s pretty much par for the course from that lunatic.
 And Donald Trump’s silence on the matter has of course been deafening, given that Moore built his whole campaign in the Orange One’s very image.
 But perhaps the most egregious explanation came right from the horse’s mouth: “I don’t remember dating any girl without the permission of her mother.”